ARTICLE I. NAME

 ARTICLE IX.
 ELECTIONS

-Elections will be held at the business meeting of the annual UMATYC conference for the following officers and positions: President-Elect, Secretary, Treasurer, Members at Large, and Webmaster.
+Elections will be held at the business meeting of the annual UMATYC conference for the following officers and positions: President-Elect, Secretary, Treasurer, and Members at Large.

 Members eligible to vote will be those who have paid dues by the annual UMATYC conference.